tootedom/tomcat-memcached-response-filter/README.md

       <param-value>get,post</param-value>
     </init-param>

-When specifying the caching of `POST` or `PUT`, you need to make sure 100% sure of the cache key; other wise the POST or PUT may not make it to your application.
+When specifying the caching of `POST` or `PUT`, you need to make sure 100% sure of the cache key; otherwise the POST or PUT may not make it to your application.
 See later for more details.

 ----